 People look at me like I’m crazy when I tell them I female solo traveled through Africa.
 The truth is, I probably would have thought the same before this trip.
 I didn’t mean to do this Africa trip alone (read here why).
-But due to an unforeseen series of events, there I was on my own, entering my first hostel-homestay in Bulawayo, Zimbabwe wide-eyed, alone and nervous while gripping onto a bulky Lonely Planet book that would prove to be totally useless for backpacking Africa.
+But due to an unforeseen series of events, there I was on my own, entering my first hostel-homestay in Bulawayo, Zimbabwe wide-eyed, alone, and nervous while gripping onto a bulky Lonely Planet book that would prove to be totally useless for backpacking Africa.
 After Zimbabwe, I’d also flap my wings to Zambia, Botswana, Namibia, and South Africa.
 Solo backpacking through Africa was one of the best experiences of my life and I miss it every day.
 Here’s how I did it and how much it cost.

 I. Africa Solo Travel Safety